ashleyfae/naked-social-share/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Changed the behaviour of the Pinterest share button to allow for image selection.

 = 1.2.6 =
 * Added more filters and actions for extending the plugin.
 See the FAQ for examples: https://wordpress.org/plugins/naked-social-share/faq/